astrotars/the-stream-android/README.md

 The app goes through these steps to allow a user to chat with another:

-1. User navigates to the user list and clicks on their name or chat icon.
+1. A user navigates to the user list and clicks on their name or chat icon.
 The mobile application joins a 1-on-1 chat channel between the two users.
 1. The app queries the channel for previous messages and indicates to Stream that we'd like to watch this channel for new messages.
 The mobile app listens for new messages.
 1. The user creates a new message and sends it to the Stream API.
 1. When the message is created, or a message is received from the other user, the mobile application consumes the event and displays the message.

 For group chat, the app goes through these steps:

-1. User navigates to a list of channels.
+1. A user navigates to a list of channels.
 They can choose to enter a previously made group or start a new group.
 1. If a user chooses to create a new group, the mobile application creates a new Stream channel.
 1. When a user enters a room, it performs the above steps 2-4 from above.